AxaliaN/Writer/README.md

 ## Using the Symfony EventDispatcher

-You can intercept or influence most parts of the Writer's lifecycle by utilizing [Symfony's EventDispatcher Component](http://symfony.com/doc/current/components/event_dispatcher/introduction.html).
+You can intercept or influence most parts of the writer's lifecycle by utilizing [Symfony's EventDispatcher Component](http://symfony.com/doc/current/components/event_dispatcher/introduction.html).

-The Events triggered by the Writer can be found inside ``TS\Writer\WriterEvents``:
+The events triggered by the writer can be found in the ``TS\Writer\WriterEvents`` namespace:

-- **BEFORE_WRITE**: Dispatched before the Writer tries to write.
+- **BEFORE_WRITE**: Dispatched before the writer tries to write.
-- **INIT**: Dispatched when the Writer is instantiated.
+- **INIT**: Dispatched when the writer is instantiated.
 - **WRITE**: Dispatched when a line write occurs.
-- **WRITE_ALL**: Dispatched when a Writer's writeAll() method is run.
+- **WRITE_ALL**: Dispatched when a writer's writeAll() method is called.
-- **WRITE_COMPLETE**: Dispatched when the Writer has finished writing.
+- **WRITE_COMPLETE**: Dispatched when the writer has finished writing.

-## Using the Writer with Silex
+## Using the writer with Silex

-The Writer comes with a Service Provider for Silex, which can be found in the ``TS\Writer\Provider`` namespace.
+The writer comes with a Service Provider for Silex, which can be found in the ``TS\Writer\Provider`` namespace.

 ## Available implementations